cikeddy/SI507_Final/README.md

 ---

 ## Project Description
-My project aggregates information about exercises from ExRx.net (through web scraping) and allows users to search by exercise name to get information about an exercise.
-The project  also allows users to search for a muscle and recieve a list of associated exercises that target that muscle.
+My project aggregates data from ExRx.net (through web scraping) and incorporates it into a Flask app where users can retrieve information about the exercises.
+The app allows users to search by exercise name to get information about an exercise.
+The project also allows users to search for a muscle and receive a list of associated exercises that target that muscle.
 There is a route for the homepage with a greeting and count of number of exercises.
 There are also routes for searching by exercise, by muscle, and for viewing a randomly selected exercise with corresponding information.
 Finally there are routes that show all exercises and muscles in the database.

 ## My Database Schema